 Areas of counselling I deal with

 I charge £70 for the initial consultation.
-Fees for ongoing treatment will be discussed should be decide to work together.
-I offer a limited number of reduced-fee treatment places (£45).
+Fees for ongoing treatment will be discussed should we decide to work together.
+I offer a limited number of reduced-fee treatment places (£45, daytime only).

 For further information, please go to my website: http://valendinova.com.